braedonwatkins/declination-calculator/README.md

 Given equation  (12) which defines ***Z'*** in terms of $\bar{P}_n^m(\sin(\phi'))$ I was able to analytically solve for `n=3` and `m=1,2,3`.
 For these inputs, my code output is valid.

+##### Before LPMV Correction

-However, the total sum that produces ***Z'*** is incorrect by a large margin for many inputs, including the numerical example.
-Similarly, my ***X'*** and ***Y'*** are also incorrect by a large margin.
+However, the total sum that produces ***Z'*** was incorrect by a large margin for many inputs, including the numerical example.
+Similarly, my ***X'*** and ***Y'*** was also incorrect by a large margin.

+##### After LPMV Correction

+I discovered the root of my error was the Condon-Shortley Phase term assumed in `scipy.lpmv()`.
+Once I accounted for this the large margin of error was corrected.

 ### Conclusion

-I'm not quite sure where I went wrong.

-It is entirely possible that the narrow band of values that I did test against the numerical example were coincidentally correct.
-It is also entirely possible that I may have incorrectly performed my analytical solutions for values that were not provided in the numerical example.

-That said, I find it hard to believe that I was able to precisely achieve these results i.e. my code consistently produced the result expected for a given step.
-But when compared to the final result was incorrect.
+Currently I am still observing relatively small amounts of error $\pm 0.5\%$.
+I assume these are the results of rounding errors since the technical document seems to state no more than 0.1nT of error which is much smaller.

+I won't worry about this too much at the moment while I work on the UI just to have something presentable in a reasonable timeline but I do intend on coming back to it to increase accuracy.

 ## Web Frontend

-For now, I am moving on to rendering my results.
-At least in that sense I can still provide some value even if my calculations turn out to be incorrect.
+TBA